PAY RANGE: N30

 LICENSES, REGISTRATIONS AND/OR CERTIFICATES

-Possession of a valid proper class motor vehicle operator's license prior to appointment and during tenure of employment as a Chief Traffic Engineer.
+Possession of a valid proper class motor vehicle operator's license prior to appointment and during tenure of employment as a Chief Traffic and Street Lighting Engineer.

-Registration as a Professional Engineer in the United States is required prior to appointment and during tenure of employment as a Chief Traffic Engineer.
+Registration as a Professional Engineer in the United States is required prior to appointment and during tenure of employment as a Chief Traffic and Street Lighting Engineer.
 Must transfer license to State of Pennsylvania upon hire.

-Registration as a Professional Traffic Operations Engineer (PTOE) in the United States is preferred prior to appointment and during tenure of employment as a Chief Traffic Engineer.
+Registration as a Professional Traffic Operations Engineer (PTOE) in the United States is preferred prior to appointment and during tenure of employment as a Chief Traffic and Street Lighting Engineer.
 Must transfer license to State of Pennsylvania upon hire.

 Class Established - 5/83

 Spec Revision: 9/10